lotek93/sansara/README.md

-genetic saerch for better neural net
+genetic search for better neural net

+you can run an example as follows:

+python mnist.py